 ### Cognitive appraisal

-Cognitive appraisal was assessed by two 11-point rating items, ranging from 0 (not at all) to 10 (extremely).
-The first item referred to the disruptiveness of the event (How disruptive was this event for you?); the second item referred to the subject's confidence in dealing with the event (How confident did you feel in dealing with this event?).
+Cognitive appraisal was assessed by two items with a 11-point rating scale, ranging from 0 (not at all) to 10 (extremely).
+One item referred to the disruptiveness of the event (How disruptive was this event for you?); the other item referred to the subject’s confidence in dealing with the event (How confident did you feel, dealing with this event?).

-## Procedure
+## Procedure and setting

-Within a timeframe of approximately two hours, teachers taught a 15-minute self-prepared lesson to an audience of three actors who simulated typical classroom disruptions.
-Subsequently, the subjects filled out a questionnaire and were interviewed about the previously taught lesson.
-For analyzing the HR data, we selected five 10-minute intervals of theoretical interest from this two-hours study:
+The whole study had a duration of approximately two hours.
+Within this timeframe,eachers taught a 15-minute self-prepared lesson to an audience of three actors who simulated typical classroom disruptions.
+Subsequently, the subjects filled out questionnaires and were interviewed about the previously taught lesson.
+Over the course of this two-hours study, we selected five 10-minute intervals of theoretical interest :

 The (1) pre-teaching phase was the first 10-minute interval of interest.
 After the experimenter welcomed the subject and put on the watch, the procedure of the study was briefly explained and written consent to voluntarily participate in the study was requested.
 Next, the subject was asked to prepare the necessary materials for the lesson (connecting the laptop to the beamer, preparing worksheets, etc.).
 Once the preparation was completed, a warm-up phase took place to familiarize the subject with the laboratory setting.
 This warm-up phase consisted of two parts: In the first part, the subject and the three actors playfully learned each other's names.
 The second part involved getting into conversation with each other by asking authentic questions that were not tailored to the role of the actors.
-The preparation time before the lesson started lasted 10-15 minutes on average, depending on different issues (preparing the lesson, technical problems, etc.).
+The preparation time before the lesson started lasted 10-15 minutes on average.
 Most subjects spent this phase standing and slightly moving during the warm-up game.

 The second 10-minute interval was the (2) teaching phase in which the subject taught a self-prepared lesson to the three actors.
-Before the lesson started, the subject was instructed to behave and move as naturally as possible during the lesson as in a real classroom.
-In advance, all subjects were given information about planning their lesson in a meeting to ensure an appropriately realistic teaching situation, e.g. no long film clips to ensure the teacher-student-interaction.
-During the lesson, the actors were instructed to simulate nine typical classroom events, three each in the following categories: (a) verbal disruptive behavior (chatting with the neighbor, whispering, heckling), (b) physical disruptions (clicking with a pen, drumming with hands on the table, snipping) and (c) lack of eagerness to learn (drawing on a sheet of paper, putting the head on the table, looking at the phone).
-The order of the events and the performing actors were counterbalanced for a full Latin square design.
-The actors were trained before to perform the disruptions identically in each data collection.
+During the lesson, trained actors simulated nine typical classroom events of three categories: (a) verbal disruptive behavior (chatting with the neighbor, whispering, heckling), (b) physical disruptions (clicking with a pen, drumming with hands on the table, snipping), and (c) lack of eagerness to learn (drawing on a sheet of paper, putting the head on the table, looking at the phone).
+To avoid sequency effects of the order of the events and the performing actors we used a fully balanced Latin square design.
 After a short familiarization phase for the teacher of two and a half minutes, the instructions appeared as intervals (every 90 seconds for 30 seconds) on a screen that was only visible for the class.
 The actors were trained to stop the disruptive behavior as soon as the teacher intervened.
 Time management was regulated by the experimenter by showing time cards of the remaining time.
 The lesson lasted about 20 minutes on average.
-The subjects’ position in this phase was mostly standing and moving during the lesson.
+The subjects’ position was mostly standing and moving during the lesson.